JulienGenoud/android-percent-support-lib-sample/README.md

 ===================================

 I made a sample of the new percent support library.
-This think will be documented soon on android dev website so it's just a proof of concept :)
+It will be documented soon on android dev website so it's just a proof of concept :)

-this library provide percentage based layouts, horizontal and vertical at the same time.
+This library provide percentage based layouts, horizontal and vertical at the same time.

 ![PercentRelativeLayout](screenshot/screen1.png)